Math 499 Senior Comprehensive, Fall 2024

 Presentations

-Before each class you will solve problems from the GRE Subject Test in Mathematics and prepare 6 for presentation.
-This means making sure you really understand the problem and have a clear written solution to work from if you are asked to present.
-The order of presentations will be random (and the number of presentations per class will also vary).
+Before each class you will solve problems from the GRE Subject Test in Mathematics and prepare them for presentation.
+This means making sure you understand the solution and have a clear notes to work from if you are asked to present.
+The order of presentations will be randomly determined (and the number of presentations per class will also vary).
 Students in the audience should ask questions and suggest improvements where possible.
 When possible, problems should be solved as if they aren't multiple choice.
-If there is a faster/better method that uses the choices, please present both methods.
+If there is a faster/better method that uses the choices provided, please present both methods.

 Other suggestions for presentations: Make sure the problem is shown on the projector.
 For all but the simplest problems you should explain the problem to the class: what do you actually need to do in order to solve the problem?
 Next briefly explain how you will accomplish this.
 Then present your complete solution, being sure that each step is clearly connected to the problem and/or earlier steps.
 Too little and too much detail can both be bad.
 It may be helpful to plan stopping points when you can check to make sure that everyone is still following you.
 It may also be helpful to plan out how you will use the dry-erase boards.